MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## Email activity analysis

-You can only analyze email activity when the data source is blob (cloud) storage and after you have categorized a good sample of meeting activity into the categories you want to analyze.
+By using blob storage as the data source, you can get more complete analysis based on all meeting and email activity related to the selected process categories.
+You can only analyze email activity when the data source is blob (cloud) storage and after you have categorized a good sample of meeting and email activity into the categories you want to analyze.

 ## To categorize email for analysis

 1. Before you categorize the full dataset that includes email, which could take a lot of time depending on the size of the dataset, use the query builder to filter meetings to show those categorized by the model and confirm that you agree with the model categorizations in all the categories.

-2. After you categorize a good sample of related meetings for all the categories that you want to evaluate, you can select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all email in the whole dataset based on the sample categorizations.
+2. After confirming the model categorizations, select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all email in the whole dataset based on the sample categorizations.
 3. If you want to add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat the previous steps [to categorize meetings for analysis](#to-categorize-meetings-for-analysis).

 After you auto-categorize the full dataset, you'll see email activity included in the data analysis.
-The following graphic shows analysis that includes email activity.
+The following graphic shows analysis with email activity.

    ![Email activity included in the analysis](./images/pexp-email-analysis.png)